multifacet/0sim-workspace/README.md

 - one to run 0sim (since 0sim is a modified Linux kernel + KVM).
 We call this machine the `remote`.
 - one to run the runner.
-This machine should have a persistent network connection, so we would recommend some lab machine.
+This machine should have a persistent network connection, so we would recommend some lab machine or a desktop machine.
+We call this machine the `local`.

 ## Local machine requirements